rkyzk/ecopost/README.md

 ||link to "Sign in"|--|Click on the link|Redirected to "Sign in" page|Redirected to "Sign in" page|pass|2023/5/1|
 |49|validation message for comment form| Log in as testuser and go to "Detail Page" page of "blog 1"| click on 'Submit' under comment field | A message says "Please fill out this field"| A message says "Please fill out this field"| pass|2023/4/30|

-- Testing buttons to update/delete comments<br>
+**Testing buttons to update/delete comments**<br>
-As preparation for no. - : Log in as testuser and go to "Detail Page" of "blog 1."
-Enter "test comment" in the text box and click on 'Submit.'
+As preparation for no. - :<br>
+- Log in as testuser and go to "Detail Page" of "blog 1."
+- Enter "test comment" in the text box and click on 'Submit.'
-Conduct test no. consecutively.
+- Conduct test no. consecutively.

 Test No.| Test condition | Preparation Steps if any | Test Steps | Expected results | Actual results | Pass/Fail | Date |
 |:---| :--- | :--- |:---| :--- | :--- |:---| :--- |
 ||Update comment button|--| Click on the update icon next to the comment.|"Update Comment" page will be displayed.|"Update Comment" page will be displayed.|pass|2023/5/2